Download free PDF

 Wound Care Biologics Market Analysis

-Based on product type, the market is segmented into skin substitutes and topical agents.
-The global market for wound care biologics was valued at USD 2.1 billion in 2023.
-The skin substitutes segment dominated the market with the largest revenue of USD 1.4 billion in 2024.
+Based on product type, the wound care biologics market is segmented into skin substitutes and topical agents.
+The skin substitutes segment dominated the market with the largest revenue of USD 1.3 billion in 2025.

 • Increasing chronic wounds is a leading cause of this segment’s dominance.
 According to the International Diabetes Federation (IDF), it is estimated that 19 –34% of diabetic patients will develop a foot ulcer in their lifetime, with over 9.1 –26.1 million diabetic foot ulcer (DFU) cases annually worldwide.

-• Moreover, skin substitutes help in reducing wound closure time, as well as they also minimize infection risks in various cases of diabetic foot ulcers, pressure ulcers and burn injuries, hence boosting segmental growth.
+• Moreover, skin substitutes help in reducing wound closure time, as well as minimizing infection risks in various cases of diabetic foot ulcers, pressure ulcers and burn injuries, hence boosting segmental growth.

 Based on wound type, the wound care biologics market is segmented into diabetic foot ulcers, venous leg ulcers, pressure ulcers, surgical wounds, burns and other wound types.
-The surgical wounds segment emerged as a dominant segment in the market, accounting for 27% of revenue share in 2024 and is expected to reach by USD 877.5 million in 2034.
+The surgical wounds segment emerged as a dominant segment in the market, accounting for 26.8% of revenue share in 2025.

 • The segment is dominant due to an increase in the need for healthcare professionals to minimize surgical site infections (SSIs), enhance tissue regeneration, and expedite healing post-surgery.